nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 * One Turn = Sixty Rounds, and:
 * One Hour = 6 Turns

 This is crucial for keeping track of light sources and special short-duration game effects.
-Some basic notes of importance:
+Some basic notes of importance for the B/X and related rules sets that we use:

 * A **Torch** lasts for 1 Hour (6 Turns)
 * A **Lantern** lasts for 4 Hours (24 turns) on 1 flask of oil